 Anterior Cervical Fusion

-Anterior cervical spinal fusion surgeries are commonly done in conjunction with an anterior cervical discectomy.
-For many patients, cervical spinal fusion surgery (fusing one vertebra to another) is often done to eliminate motion at a vertebral segment.
+Anterior cervical spinal fusion surgeries are commonly performed in conjunction with an anterior cervical discectomy.
+For many patients, cervical spinal fusion surgery (fusing one vertebra to another) is often to eliminate motion at a vertebral segment.
 Decreasing the motion at a painful motion segment should decrease the pain at that segment.
 Achieving the fusion also serves to maintain adequate space for the decompressed spinal cord and/or nerve roots.
 The fusion may also prevent the spine from falling into a collapsed deformity (kyphosis).

 Trauma (fractures or dislocations)